realyurimednikov/fps-sandbox/README.md

 - Healthbars for enemies
 - Vehicles mode (police car)

-The project was built with Godot v.3.2.3.
-Tested on Windows 10.
+The project was tested on:

+- Windows 10
+- Linux (Ubuntu 20.04 LTS)

 ## Assets copyrights